Facebook Cloning Scams – Copying Your Profile Picture

 Facebook cloning scams that involve a scammer setting up fake Facebook accounts of real people to trick their friends into friending them on Facebook are proving to be extremely successful.

 A scammer sets up a Facebook account under your exact name.
-They copy your profile picture and cover photo and use it on the fake account.
+They copy your profile picture and cover photo and upload it onto the fake account.

-Then they start sending friend requests to all of your friends – as you – claiming that you had your account deactivated and need to refriend all of your friends.
+Then they start sending friend requests to all of your friends – claiming to be you – claiming that you had your account deactivated and need to refriend all of your friends.

-That effectively describes Facebook cloning scams.
-Scammers essentially clone a Facebook account using information that is set to public – i.e. the Facebook users name, profile picture and cover photo – and using the users friend list, which is nearly always public as well – begin sending friend requests.
+That essentially describes Facebook cloning scams.
+Scammers clone your Facebook account using information that is set to public – i.e. the username, profile picture and cover photo – and using the users friend list, which will probably be public as well – begin sending friend requests.